melinaverger/MADD/README.md

 <details>
   <summary markdown="span">If you have `ModuleNotFoundError` anyway while running the code, click here to expand:</summary>

+  > You may have changed the name of your local folder.
+If yes, put its initial name or do the following.
+  >
-  > Clear the virtual environment from all packages:
+  > Clear the virtual environment:
   > ```
   > $ virtualenv --clear env
   > ```